 A daily crime log of reported incidents is maintained by Campus Security in conjunction with Student Services and the Office of Compliance.
-The log is available as public information during the hours of 8-5 Monday - Friday by contacting the Office of Compliance at compliance@harrisburgu.edu or Campus Security.
+The log is available as public information during the hours of 8:00 a.m. - 5:00 p.m., Monday - Friday by contacting the Office of Compliance at compliance@harrisburgu.edu or Campus Security.